-Depression is more than just a bout of the blues.
-It is a mood disorder that causes a persistent feeling of sadness and loss of interest.
+Depression is much more than just a bout of the blues.
+It is a serious, clinical mood disorder that causes a persistent feeling of sadness and a profound loss of interest in daily life.

 It affects how you feel, think, and behave.
-It is not a weakness, and you cannot simply "snap out" of it.
-However, it is highly treatable with medication and therapy.
+It is a medical condition, not a personal weakness, and you cannot simply "snap out" of it.
+However, it is highly treatable with medication, psychotherapy, or a combination of both.

 Symptoms

 Symptoms occur most of the day, nearly every day.
-They affect everyone differently:
+They can affect everyone differently depending on their age and circumstances:

 1. Emotional & Mental

-- Feelings of sadness, tearfulness, emptiness, or hopelessness.
+- Feelings of persistent sadness, tearfulness, emptiness, or hopelessness.

-- Angry outbursts, irritability, or frustration over small matters.
+- Angry outbursts, irritability, or severe frustration over small matters.

-- Loss of interest or pleasure in normal activities (sex, hobbies, sports).
+- Loss of interest or pleasure in normal activities, such as sex, hobbies, or sports.

-- Feelings of worthlessness or guilt, fixating on past failures.
+- Feelings of worthlessness or guilt, fixating on past failures or blaming yourself for things outside your control.

 2. Physical

-- Sleep disturbances (insomnia or sleeping too much).
+- Sleep disturbances (insomnia or sleeping significantly more than usual).

-- Tiredness and lack of energy; small tasks take extra effort.
+- Tiredness and lack of energy; even small tasks take massive extra effort.

 - Slowed thinking, speaking, or body movements.

-- Unexplained physical problems like back pain or headaches.
+- Unexplained, chronic physical problems like back pain, digestive issues, or headaches.

 If you or someone you know is feeling suicidal, get help immediately.